A simple model for conserved intracellular dynamics exhibits multiscale pattern formation, traveling protein domains and arrested coarsening of lipid domains: Conclusions

 \section{Conclusions}

-We studied a biophysical model for cell polarization via active phase separation due to the binding and unbinding of a freely diffusing, intracellular protein to the surrounding cell membrane that for homogeneous membrane composition exhibits a singular, stationary spot pattern spanning the whole cell using a frequently studied model ~\cite{mori2008wave}.
-It was coupled to a model of a cell membrane consisting of two different lipid species that are governed by the Cahn-Hilliard equation and hence undergo phase separation leading typically to a pattern of smaller spots that very slowly coarsen over time.
+We studied a biophysical model for cell polarization via active phase separation due to the binding and unbinding of a freely diffusing, intracellular protein to the surrounding cell membrane.
+For homogeneous membrane composition this frequently studied model~\cite{mori2008wave}exhibits a singular, stationary spot pattern spanning the whole cell.
+Here, we coupled it to a model of a cell membrane consisting of two different lipid species that are governed by the Cahn-Hilliard equation and hence undergo phase separation, typically leading to a pattern of smaller spots that very slowly coarsen over time.
 By coupling the dynamics of both systems, we observed novel behavior including traveling protein domains and multiscale patterns, i.e., lipid and protein patterns at substantially different length scales.
-The onset of motion of the bigger protein pattern is related to a long-wavelength oscillatory instability (type II-O instability) and leads to a slowing down or even arrest of the coarsening of the lipid domains in the membrane.
+The onset of motion of the bigger protein pattern is related to a long-wavelength oscillatory instability (type II-O instability).
+The coupling to the protein subsystem further leads to a slowing down or even arrest of the coarsening of the lipid domains in the membrane.